What can you do to prepare for a psychometric test in Brisbane, Sydney or Melbourne?

 The future of the cognitive ability test in the recruitment process

-A cognitive ability test is a psychometric test that is designed to test a candidate’s numerical, verbal, abstract, mechanical and spatial reasoning.
+A cognitive ability test is a psychometric test that is designed to test a candidate’s numerical reasoning, verbal, abstract, mechanical and spatial reasoning.
 In other words, they test how well a candidate learns, remembers, pays attention and solves problems, rather than testing for a particular skill set or specific knowledge.

 At Urban Psychometrics, we use a cognitive ability test in Brisbane and Melbourne as part of the recruitment process for our clients.
 A cognitive ability test has been shown to be much better than a personality test to predict how well a candidate will learn a new job or task and how well they excel at critical thinking.
 Let’s look at the future of these tests in the recruitment process over the next few years.